 Teresa helped me research my family's genealogy when I was trying to search for information about my mother's birth parents.
 Her genealogical expertise is way beyond what I observed my mom do for her adoptive family and my dad's family in the 70s.
 Teresa has lots of ideas on where to find information and helped me organize my research in documents that led me to find my mother's birth parents and learn more about their ancestors.
 She was enjoyable to work with. - Beth from Illinois

-CG is a service mark and Certified Genealogist is a registered trademark of the Board for Certification of Genealogists, used under license by board certified genealogists after periodic evaluation.
+CG and Certified Genealogist are registered trademarks of the Board for Certification of Genealogists, used under license by board certified genealogists after periodic evaluation.